gbeckers/Birdwatcher/docs/recipes/extractaudio.rst

     >>> vf.extract_audio(codec='pcm_f32le')
     PosixPath('myvideo_aac.wav')

-Birdwatcher chose the '.wav' file format because it is most compatible with 32-bit float PCM encoding.
+Birdwatcher selects the '.wav' container here because it is widely compatible with 32-bit floating-point PCM audio.

-Supported audio codecs for writing audio files depend on the underlying 'ffmpeg' version and can be retrieved with the :func:`supported_audio_codecs`
+Supported audio codecs depend on the installed version of ffmpeg and can be retrieved with the :func:`supported_audio_codecs` function:
-function:

 .. code:: python